Useful MECP2 Resources for Researchers

 Mutation Nomenclature:

-For recommendations with regards to nomenclature of human gene mutations, please consult the following manuscripts:
+For recommendations with regards to nomenclature of human gene mutations, please consult the following:

 HUGO Mutation Database Initiative - Relevant Publications